 Every yes is a no to something else.
 Protect your capacity.

-Sometimes the overwhelm isn't about today's tasks — it's about a deeper pattern of effort without progress.
+Sometimes the overwhelm isn't about today's tasks — it's a deeper pattern of effort without progress.
 That's when it can feel like you're just spinning your wheels.

 When Effort Goes NowhereDump It All Out Now